 Cloud points out that all Sephiroth needs to do to take the Black Materia is to send in a disposable minion with a good understanding of puzzles.
 As a result, he could collect the Materia at any time, whereas the good guys had no way of collecting it at all.
 Just then, Cloud got a phone call from Cait Sith, reminding us that he is a disposable minion!
 Cloud complains that he doesn’t want to hand over the Black Materia to Shinra, either, but Cait Sith points out that this is still the best possible idea, since no one has to die this way.
 All they lose is a robot puppet that no one cares about and in fact actively hates and would gleefully destroy at the slightest opportunity, especially if they let me do it Terminator-style, and so the party agrees, even though it gives Shinra the edge.

 The party turns to leave the Temple through the only available exit: a door at the 6 o’clock section of the clock room.
 But as we were walking through… surprise!
-It’s an old friend who hates us.
-Oh what a joy these happy reunions can be.
+It’s an old friend who hates us!

 After the battle, Cait Sith arrived and tried to endear himself to us with more fortune telling, this time to test Aeris and Cloud’s romantic compatibility, which he said was very high.
 After that he headed in to sacrifice himself, and Kyle and I just scowled at his backside.